 Defenders and offenders.
 New York: D. Buchner & Co., 1888.

 Saturday, December 3, 2011

-Helen Potts, a nineteen year old student at Miss Comstock’s School in New York City, decided not to join her roommates at a concert the night of January 31, 1891.
+Helen Potts, a nineteen year old student at Miss Comstock’s School in New York City, decided not to join her roommates when they went to hear a concert.
 Helen was feeling ill, but she had a remedy prescribed by her boyfriend, a medical student named Carlyle Harris.
 When the girls returned, Helen told them of the wonderful dreams she had been having about Carlyle.
 But she also complained of numbness throughout her body; before long she could not move and her breathing was labored.
 The dreams soon vanished, giving way to nightmare, revealing a world filled with deceit, betrayal and ultimately murder.